This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 Hiking poles: While these are not a must, they are highly recommended.
 If you do not have a high fitness level, I urge you to bring hiking poles to help you on the trail.
 Otherwise, these could be a great idea for all hikers.
 Not only can they give you a little support on the ascent, but they come in extra handy during the descent for stabilization and to reduce the stress put on your knees.

 Water: Make sure to bring enough water!
 This hike is steep and the only way to refill your bottles is by buying water in the huts (if they are open).
-Aim to bring at least 3-4 liters of water per person.
+Aim to bring at least 3 liters of water per person if you’re doing the full hike (especially in the summer heat).

-Food: While there are several mountain huts on the trail, if you are looking to stay within budget then make sure to bring enough food with you.
+Food: While there are several mountain huts on the trail, if you are looking to stay within budget, then make sure to bring enough food with you.
 In addition, the mountain huts in Italy do not always have enough options to cater to various dietary restrictions.
-If you are vegan or gluten-free then I recommend bringing your own food just in case.
 Also, if you are planning to rely on food at the huts, then make sure to check that they are open in advance.

 Towel: A dri-fit towel is an essential that I always carry with me, even when there is no swimming involved in a hike.
 It can always come in handy if you want to sit down on wet or muddy grass.